-During 2017, 47 press brake injuries were reported to the Occupational Safety and Health Administration (OSHA) one being fatal.
+During 2018, 45 press brake injuries and 1 press break fatality were reported to the Occupational Safety and Health Administration (OSHA).
 When your press brake is set up and running correctly, and your operator is experienced, operating a press brake may seem like a relatively straightforward process.
 However, press brake injuries do happen to even the most experienced press brake operators.
 Press brake injury prevention must be considered a priority in order to keep your press brake operators and other employees safe while on the job.

 Press Brake Injuries: Why are Press Brakes so Dangerous?